 Like the footprints, DNA, fingerprints, or the blood Kirk’s example criminal left behind in the quote of his I put at the beginning here, forensic artifacts are the digital equivalent–the things left behind unintentionally, unconsciously, often invisibly, that help us get to the bottom of an incident.
-Things like registry keys, files, timestamps, and event logs are the traces we follow in our line of work.
+An artifact in a digital forensics investigation includes things like registry keys, files, timestamps, and event logs – all of these are the traces we follow in digital forensic work.

 Every form of storage, every different file system, and every different operating system works differently and creates different artifacts as a response to what you do while using it.
-These artifacts are tiny and invisible, although you see their effects every time you use a computer, a phone, or a tablet.
+These artifacts are tiny and invisible, although you see their effects every time you access a computer system, a network, a phone, or a tablet.
 You’d be surprised at what we can learn about the behavior of somebody accessing your device just by looking at the artifacts they leave behind!

 - Smartphone User Dictionaries